 Moderated by Cristina Grisot (CLARIN-CH and DARIAH-CH, vice-chair of SSHOC-CH), the discussion was lively and challeging.
-Panelists were invited to discuss about the funding situation of research infrastructures in Switzerland, the role of the Academy for Social Sciences and Humanities in the current prioritization and funding of RIs in the SSH, the role of university libraries when it comes to providing national infrastructures for the SSH, and the case of digital editions which is a large field in the humanities and which does not have a dedicated national infrastructure.
+Panelists were invited to discuss about the funding situation of research infrastructures in Switzerland, the role of the Academy for Social and Human Sciences in the current prioritization and funding of RIs in the SSH, the role of university libraries when it comes to providing national infrastructures for the SSH, and the case of digital editions which is a large field in the humanities and which does not have a dedicated national infrastructure, among others.